-Our portfolio can be categorized into two strategies based on investment characteristics, which embodies our hybrid investment approach.
+Our portfolio can be categorized into three strategies based on investment characteristics, which embodies our hybrid investment approach.
+All three strategies are managed by our Chief Investment Officer and resources are allocated and financial performance is assessed on a consolidated basis.
 The categories and their respective target asset classes are as follows:

-• Rates Strategy - Includes Agency RMBS, MSR and related hedging transactions.
+Rates Strategy - Includes Agency RMBS, MSR and related hedging transactions.
 The performance of this strategy is most affected by changes in interest rates, prepayments and mortgage spreads.
 These assets have minimal exposure to the underlying credit performance of the investments.